By: Jeremy Neisser

 - Seasoned athletes should plan on doing 1-2 official speed and stamina workouts each week.
 This could range from hill repeats, faster track workouts, tempo runs, and fartleks (example workouts are listed at #6 on this list).

-- Most runners should plan a 1-2 week “taper” in the weeks leading up to the race.
+- Most runners should plan a 1-2 week “taper” or have rest days in the weeks leading up to the race.
 A taper is essentially cutting back the overall volume of running, but still maintaining the quality sessions.
 This will allow your body to rest and absorb the training it has done, but without losing too much fitness.

 3. Wear The Right Shoes